RaquelRaquel/Portfolio/Find_and_Delete_Missing_Data.md

-Looking at the results from above, using the `missing_data()` function, we see the statement that all other rows appear to be the same length as the header.
+Looking at the results from above, we see the statement that all other rows appear to be the same length as the header.
 This indicates that all data appears to be accounted for.
 <br>
 <br>